oleksandrkim/hadoop/README.md

-### Calculating average temperature across months.
+### Calculate average temperature across months.
 Small example of how to extract data from json into mapreduce
 Data stored in **weather**<br/>
 The **mapreduce output**can be found in mapreduce_output.txt <br/>
 The **log** file of the mapreduce - mapreduce_log.txt<br/>